 3. Who can participate?

 Through Junior Astronauts, the CSA provides accessible online content and learning games for young Canadians from kindergarten to Grade 12, educators, parents and youth organizations.

 There are also structured activities for grades 6 through 9 based on three streams – science and technology, fitness and nutrition, and teamwork and communications for kids with varying interests.

 The summer camp is not open to employees of the CSA, immediate family members of employees, or persons living under the same roof as an employee.

-Parents wishing to run the activities at home with their children (including those who are homeschooled) and organizations that cater to youth outside the targeted group can still register to receive the activities.
-However, they will not be eligible to apply for an astronaut and/or space expert visit.
+Parents wishing to run the activities at home with their children (including those who are homeschooled) and organizations that cater to youth outside the targeted group can still do the activities.
+However, they were not be eligible to apply for an astronaut and/or space expert visit.

 Structured activities focused on three streams – science and technology, fitness and nutrition, and teamwork and communication – are available to schools and youth organizations catering to young Canadians in grades 6 through 9 (grade 6 through secondary 3 in Quebec).

-Schools/organizations participating in at least one activity in any stream and meeting the other requirements will be eligible to be selected randomly to win a visit from an astronaut or a space expert in spring .
-Schools/organizations in every province and territory will be selected.
-The more streams an organization participates in, the more chances they will have (up to three).
+Schools/organizations participating in at least one activity in any stream and meeting the other requirements were eligible to be selected randomly to win a visit from an astronaut or a space expert.
+Two schools/organizations in every province and territory were selected.
+The more streams an organization participated in, the more chances they had (up to three).